 Introduction to Big Data and Hadoop

-Data is growing exponentially every day and with such growing data comes the need to utilize those data.
-Like in older days we used to have floppy drives to store data and data transfer was also slow but nowadays these are insufficient and cloud storage is used as we have terabytes of data.
-In today’s world, we have social media contributing highest in data growth.
+Data is growing exponentially every day, and with such growing data comes the need to utilize those data.
+Like in older days, we used to have floppy drives to store data, and data transfer was also slow, but nowadays, these are insufficient, and cloud storage is used as we have terabytes of data.
+In today’s world, we have social media contributing the highest in data growth.
 It consists of people’s behavior, mindset, and several other aspects.
-It is said that in every minute 300 hours of video is uploaded on YouTube, over 20 million photos are uploaded in Facebook and many others.
+It is said that in every minute, 300 hours of video is uploaded on YouTube, over 20 million photos are uploaded on Facebook and many others.
 Moreover, there is no proper structure of the data being uploaded which is the biggest challenge for processing those data.

-As enormous data is being generated in high velocity, traditional RDBMS systems were not able to handle such fast-paced growth.
+As enormous data is being generated at high velocity, traditional RDBMS systems were not able to handle such fast-paced growth.
 Moreover, they are also not capable of handling unstructured data.
 It became very difficult to handle such a huge amount of heterogeneous data growing rapidly and to process these data with high processing speed.
 Thus, came a need for such a system that is capable of handling large dataset efficiently.
-Hence, to solve the scenario Hadoop came into existence.
-HDFS is the component of Hadoop that addressed storage issue of the large dataset by using distributed storage while YARN is the component that addressed the processing issue bringing down the processing time drastically.
+Hence, to solve the scenario, Hadoop came into existence.
+HDFS is the component of Hadoop that addressed the storage issue of the large dataset by using distributed storage, while YARN is the component that addressed the processing issue bringing down the processing time drastically.

 The Core Components of Hadoop

 HDFS or Hadoop Distributed File System have Namenode and data node.
 Namenode is the master node running the master daemon, and it manages the data nodes and keeps tracks of all operations.
 Datanodes are the slaves where the data is actually stored.

 1. ResourceManager: It runs on the master node and manages all resources, and schedule all applications.
 It has Scheduler & ApplicationManager.